Set-up, Repair & Restoration Services

 - adjustment/alteration of tuning pegs - often involving the substitution of a geared 5th string peg for a friction type or the fitting of replacement tuner buttons that actually fit the tuner shafts properly

-- adjustment/alteration of top nut - always involving the re-cutting of the string slots to the appropriate depth and size and often involving the substitution of a bone top nut for a plastic one
+- adjustment/alteration of top nut - always involving the re-cutting of the string slots to the appropriate depth/width and often involving the substitution of a bone top nut for a plastic one

 - levelling and dressing the fretting - always involving the levelling of the frets with a diamond stone, the re-profiling/dressing/polishing of frets themselves and the polishing and oiling of the fingerboard